sejalv/movierec/README.md

 How it works:
 <br> 1.
 Login/Register your account through "Sign In"
-- 2. Find a movie from the "Movies" section or use the "Search" feature
+<br> 2.
+Find a movie from the "Movies" section or use the "Search" feature
-- 3. Add review (rating &/ comment) on a movie page
+<br> 3.
+Add review (rating &/ comment) on a movie page
-- 4. Repeat steps 2 and 3, if needed.
+<br> 4.
+Repeat steps 2 and 3, if needed.
-- 5. Hit "Movie Suggestions" on the bar and view your recommendations (Refreshing the page provides a new list everytime).
+<br> 5.
+Hit "Movie Suggestions" on the bar and view your recommendations (Refreshing the page provides a new list everytime).

 How the Recommendations feature works: It's a Machine Learning algorithm which groups (clusters) you with users who have rated similarly as you.